tableau-developers/ts-types-tableau-js-api/README.md

 The Tableau Javascript API does not currently include type definitions which makes writing a Tableau embedded application using Typescript less efficient and reliable.
 This project aims to bridge that gap.

-**These type definitions are a personal project and are neither owned nor supported by Tableau.
+**These type definitions are a personal project and are not supported by Tableau.
 If you have issues or questions, please submit an issue in this repo.
 Please do not reach out to Tableau Support.**

 ## Tableau version